NYCPlanning/ud-digital-practice/content/pages/2021/02/installing-udtools-for-rhino/index.md

 ---
 ## Installing UDTools

 Before installing, make sure you've updated your copy of Rhino to the latest available version.
-UDTools is only compatible with Rhino 6.
+UDTools is compatible with Rhino 6 and 7.

 ### MacOS